-There are many reasons to change colors in your photos while editing them.
+There are many reasons to change color in Lightroom when editing your photos.
 You can fix colored lighting, add a creative twist, or change distracting colors.
 Lightroom offers different methods to change colors, but it’s hard to know where to start.

-That’s why in this tutorial you’ll learn all about Lightroom’s HSL panel including how it affects colors and what it can mean for your editing choices.
-But if you need to selectively change color, how can you use Lightroom for that precision?
-The masking tool will help with that and you’ll learn exactly how to use it here.
+That’s why, in this tutorial, you’ll learn how to selectively change color and all about Lightroom’s HSL panel, including how it affects colors and what it can mean for your editing choices.

 Video Tutorial